Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Introduction

-The accessibility of extragalactic observations performed at high resolution in a large range of wavelengths has enabled probing in great detail the cycling of matter in star-forming regions, down to the individual GMC scales (see e.g.\ the review from \citealt{Schinnerer_Leroy_2024}).
-Reaching this resolution is critical to build a comprehensive view of how stars form in different environments, and assess which physical parameters control the star formation efficiency in GMCs.
-One interesting pathway made possible by the access to high-spatial resolution data is the possibility to derive timescales, associated with the dynamical state of GMCs and with the feedback mechanisms responsible for their destruction.
 While several techniques can be used to age-date young stellar associations \citep[e.g.,][]{Miret-Roig_2024} and the expanding shells of gas around them \citep[e.g.,][]{Bonne_cii_2023, Watkins_bubbles_2023}, deriving direct measurements of the evolutionary timescales is challenging at galactic scales.
-Different methods have hence been proposed to indirectly reconstruct the temporal evolution of star-forming regions.

-One approach has consisted in defining sub-regions within galaxies in an agnostic way, by calculating the luminosity-weighted properties of the ISM within geometrical patterns of a fixed size, including the timescales associated with the dynamical state of molecular clouds \citep[such as the gravitational free fall time and the turbulent crossing time;][]{Sun_prop_clouds_2022}.
-Other avenues that have been followed include either focusing on the kinematics of large-scale gas flow \citep{Meidt_timescales_2015} or leveraging the spatial distribution of different tracers of the stars and gas, assumed to be emitted in a continuous time sequence (see e.g.\ the review from \citealt{Chevance_pp7_review_2023}).
-The latter technique relies on the assumption that, under a relatively constant star-formation rate (SFR), the observed gas clouds and star-forming regions can be considered as a representative sample of the different phases through which a molecular cloud evolves, and that the number of regions captured in each phase (through a selective tracer) is linked to the amount of time spent in that phase \cite[see e.g.][]{Engargiola_2003, Blitz_pp5_2007, Kawamura_2009, Schruba_m33_2010, Kruijssen_Longmore_2014, Kruijssen_tf_2018}.
+Nevertheless, the access to high spatial resolution data has enabled the development of different methods to indirectly reconstruct the temporal evolution of star-forming regions (see, e.g., the review in \citealt{Schinnerer_Leroy_2024}).
+One approach consists of defining subregions within galaxies in an agnostic way by calculating the luminosity-weighted properties of the ISM within geometrical patterns of a fixed size, including the timescales associated with the dynamical state of molecular clouds \citep[such as the gravitational free fall time and the turbulent crossing time;][]{Sun_prop_clouds_2022}.
+Other avenues that have been followed include either focusing on the kinematics of large-scale gas flow \citep{Meidt_timescales_2015} or leveraging the spatial distribution of different tracers of the stars and gas, assumed to be emitted in a continuous time sequence (see, e.g., the review from \citealt{Chevance_pp7_review_2023}).
+The above perspective enables a quantitative interpretation of the deviations from the Schmidt-Kennicutt relation \citep[e.g.,][]{SK_law_1998, Reyes_Kennicutt_2019, Kennicutt_Reyes_2021}, which are revealed by the observation of clear spatial offsets between star and gas tracers when focusing on resolutions smaller than the typical GMC separation ($\leq$ 200~pc) or on individual lines of sight \citep[see e.g.,][]{Bigiel_2008, blanc_resolved_sk_2009, Onodera_sk_breakdown_2010, Gratier_2012, Schruba_m33_2010,Leroy_alphaCO_2013, Kruijssen_Longmore_2014, Kreckel_ngc628_2018, Kruijssen_nat_2019, Schinnerer_2019, Pan_morpht_2022}.
+A statistical analysis of these spatial correlations and decorrelations has been formalized in \cite{Kruijssen_Longmore_2014} and \cite{Kruijssen_tf_2018}, and we describe this analysis in Section \ref{subsec_measuring_timescales}.